n2b8/Aviation-Safety-Analysis/README.md

 ## Recommendations

-Based on the analysis, the following recommendations are made for safer aircraft choices:
+Based on the analysis, here are some recommendations for safer aircraft choices:

 ### Private Aircraft

-- Consider Cessna models like C-150, Centurion, Skyhawk, Skylane, and Skywagon for their lower fatality rates.
+- Consider Cessna models like the Skyhawk, C-150, Skylane, Skywagon, and Centurion for their lower fatality rates and extensive incident records.
-- Bombardier Challenger 600 and Embraer EMB-145 show promising safety records with a 0% mean fatality rate.
+- The Bombardier Challenger 600 (CL-600) and Embraer EMB-145 also show promising safety records with a 0% mean fatality rate.
+- Exercise caution with the Pilatus PC-12, which has a mean fatality rate of 32.29%.

 ### Commercial Aircraft

+- The Boeing 737 is recommended due to its large dataset and low mean fatality rate of 0.71%.
-- Airbus, Boeing, and Embraer models generally have a strong safety record.
-However, caution should be exercised with the Boeing 767 due to its higher mean fatality rate.
+- Most other Boeing models have a strong safety record, but caution should be exercised with the Boeing 707 and 767 due to their higher mean fatality rates of 11.40% and 5.00%, respectively.
+- Airbus and Embraer models generally have a strong safety record with a 0% mean fatality rate.
-- Mitsubishi models, particularly the MU-2 series, show high fatality rates and should be approached with caution.
+- Mitsubishi models, particularly the MU-2 series, show high fatality rates and should be approached with caution, except for models like MU-2F and Solitaire which have lower fatality rates.

 ### Helicopters

 - The Bell 206, Robinson R-22, and Robinson R-44 are recommended for their lower fatality rates and higher number of incidents, indicating a robust dataset.

+## Additional Considerations

+- The recommendations can become more accurate and helpful upon further review from the relevant stakeholders within the business.
+Important factors to consider include:
+  - Are we focusing on passenger aircraft, cargo aircraft, or both?
+  - Are we interested in larger long-haul flights or shorter hops?
+  - Are helicopters of interest?
+  - Are we looking for business jets to carry C-suite executives to meetings?
+  - Do we need smaller short-runway capable aircraft to carry medications or other supplies to remote locations?

 ## Conclusion